synnaxlabs/synnax/freighter/py/README.md

 ## Testing

 Unit tests are held in the `tests` directory.
+To run the test suite, you need a running instance of the freighter integration server, which lives in the `integration` directory of the `freighter` project.
+See the `README.md` in that directory for instructions on how to run the integration server.

-To run the test suite, first spawn a shell into the virtual environment (see above) and then run:
+One that's down, spawn a shell into the virtual environment (see above) and then run:

 ```
 pytest